 City Park lies just a few blocks from Historic Castle Marne and is home to the Denver Zoo, Denver Museum of Nature and Science, and plenty of urban greenspaces.
 It’s the perfect spot for a springtime picnic lunch on the shores of Ferril Lake in the center of the park.

-Spring in Denver means the start of baseball season for the Colorado Rockies!
-Coors Field is an excellent place to cheer on the Rockies in the gorgeous spring weather.
+Spring in Denver means the start of baseball season for Colorado’s professional baseball team!
+Coors Field is an excellent place to cheer on the home team in the gorgeous spring weather.
 There is also a bevy of spots to around the stadium to eat or grab a drink at before or after the game!

 Larimer Square has everything you could want in an entertainment district.
 Restaurants, bars, shopping, and clubs line the streets of this historic section of downtown.
 A cool spring night in Denver makes for a great experience in this fantastic part of the Mile High City!